 Where can I find out about employment opportunities at SNAP?

-Positions are posted on this website and in SNAP offices.
+Positions are posted on this website.
 Each position is posted as it becomes open.
 Applications are accepted for positions listed during the dates and times indicated on the current job opportunity posting.

 Can I submit a resume to indicate interest in a position?